khulnasoft-lab/khulnasoft-ui/doc/css.md

 ## Quick Start

-To include GitLab UI base styles in your project, simple import the `@gitlab/ui` main css file:
+To include GitLab UI base styles in your project, import the `@gitlab/ui` main css file:

 ```css
 @import '@gitlab/ui/dist/index.css';
 ```

-This provides component styles and utility classes.
+This provides component styles and legacy utility classes.

+### Tailwind utilities

+We are currently in the process of transitioning our CSS utilities library to Tailwind CSS.
+As GitLab UI relies on certain CSS utilities internally, you have two options:

+* Configure Tailwind CSS in your repository.
+You want to do this if you will be consuming CSS utilities in your project.
+This involves inheriting from GitLab UI's preset, which can be found in `tailwind.defaults.js`.
+Additionally, ensure that your `content` option is configured to scan the files of the `@gitlab/ui` module (`./node_modules/@gitlab/ui/dist/**/*.js`) so that you generate the utilities you use, as well as the ones GitLab UI relies on.
+* If you only need GitLab UI components but do not require our CSS utilities, import the `tailwind.css` stylesheet which includes all utilities GitLab UI uses internally:

+    ```css
+    @import '@gitlab/ui/dist/tailwind.css';
+    ```

+> **Note:** If you are switching from the second approach to the first, make sure to remove the
+> `tailwind.css` import(s) to avoid duplicate code.

 ## Usage with a SCSS preprocessor